Repositorios-de-Estudio/ingles-IELTS_University/ejemplo-mio.md

 #### Paragraph leader

-People prefer their own flavors on food over another [falta]
+People prefer their own food flavors over another

 #### Main body

-To be successful, need to study hard and learn English early in kindergarten.
+People like their flavors more than others

 ***